Get insider access

 1. Best Portable Blender

 The nutribullet Flip is the best portable blender we've tested.
 It's more expensive than a lot of portable blenders, but it has some advantages.
 First of all, it comes with a couple of lid options — you can flip it over right after blending and drink directly from a spout on the motor base.
-Or, you can remove the motor base and replace it with a lid that can be used with the included straw.
-It makes a very smooth blend with fibrous ingredients like fruit and kale, which is uncommon for portable blenders, and means you can get results comparable to a good plug-in blender.
+Or, you can remove the motor base and replace it with a lid that you can use with the included straw.
+It makes a very smooth blend with fibrous ingredients like fruit and kale, which is uncommon for portable blenders, giving you results comparable to a good plug-in blender.

-You can buy it with a stainless steel or plastic jar.
-The stainless steel jar is insulated, which helps keep your drink colder longer.
-The manufacturer advertises an overall battery life of about seven minutes, which is in line with other portable blenders.
-Like most other battery-powered models, it has restrictions on how long you can run it.
-You have to let the motor cool down after blending for one minute, so it doesn't work well for more difficult blends, like nut butter.
-It's also quite difficult to clean because the blades can't be removed from the base, which can't be immersed in water; this is also the case for most of the other blenders recommended here.
+You can buy this blender with a plastic or an insulated stainless steel jar; the latter will keep your drink colder longer.
+It has an advertised battery life of about seven minutes, which is in line with other portable blenders.
+Like most other battery-powered models, it has restrictions on how long you can run it, as you must let the motor cool down after blending for one minute, so it doesn't work well for more difficult blends, like nut butter.
+It's also quite difficult to clean because you can't remove the blades from the base, and you can't immerse the base in water, though this is the case for most of the other blenders recommended here.

 See our review